-- (2) SF-424A, Budget Information - Non-Construction Programs.
-The budget should reflect anticipated expenses for all five (5) years of the project, considering all potential cost increases, including cost of living adjustments.
-Recipients must meet the minimum cost share and matching requirements set forth in this FFO.
-Please refer to Section III.2. of this FFO for the Cost Share and Matching Requirement over the life of the award.
-The budget should also include travel costs associated with the NIST/MEP Kick-Off Conference and System-Wide meetings as described in Sections II.5. and II.6. of this FFO.
-The applicant should submit two SF-424A forms.
-The first SF-424A form should cover the first four (4) years of the project and is the SF424A form that appears as part of the mandatory forms in the Grants.gov application package.
-The second SF-424A form should be submitted to cover year five (5) of the project, and its submission details are found in in Section IV.2.a.(10). of this FFO. - (3) SF-424B, Assurances Non-Construction Programs. - (4) CD-511, Certification Regarding Lobbying. - (5) SF-LLL, Disclosure of Lobbying Activities. (if applicable) - Technical Proposal.
-The five (5) year Technical Proposal is a word-processed document not exceeding 40 pages responsive to the program description (see Section I. of this FFO) and the evaluation criteria (see Section V.1. of this FFO).
-The following is a suggested format that applicants may use for the technical proposal. - a) Executive Summary.
-The executive summary should briefly describe the proposed project, consistent with the evaluation sub-criteria (see Section V.1.a. of this FFO).
-Applicants must name the State in which they are seeking to establish an MEP Center in the first sentence of the Executive Summary. - b) Project Narrative.
-A description of the proposed scope of work, tasks and measureable milestones to establish an MEP Center and provide manufacturing extension services to primarily small and medium-sized manufacturers in the designated State (see Section II.2. of this FFO), sufficient to permit evaluation of the application, in accordance with the Executive Summary and Project Narrative evaluation sub-criteria (see Section V.1.a. of this FFO). - c) Qualifications of the Applicant and Program Management.
-A description of the qualifications and proposed Center operational or management activities of key personnel who will be assigned to work on the proposed project, and a description of program management plans, sufficient to permit evaluation of the application, in accordance with the Qualifications of the Applicant and Program Management evaluation sub-criteria (see Section V.1.b.i. and ii. of this FFO).
-The applicant should include a description of its proposed performance of the MEP Core Management and Oversight Functions as described in Section III.3.b. of this FFO.
-The applicant should also provide a description of the proposed MEP Center Oversight Board, including a listing of the members or intended members and a discussion of the governing documents (e.g., bylaws, policies or procedures and conflict of interest policies) with enough information for NIST to determine whether the proposed Oversight Board meets the requirements of Section III.3.c. of this FFO.
-If an applicant's oversight board does not currently meet the requirements set forth in Section III.3.c. of this FFO or is not expected to continue meet these requirements at the time of the MEP award, the applicant must provide a plan to bring its oversight board into compliance with Section III.3.c. of the FFO by no later than 12 months following the issuance of the MEP award (expected to be made in July 2015).

-d) Budget Tables and Budget Narratives.
-In addition to the two SF-424A forms (see Sections IV.2.a.(2). and IV.2.a.(10). of this FFO), applicants must provide a detailed budget table and budget narrative for year one (1) of the project, fully explaining and justifying all proposed project funding (both revenue and expenses) in accordance with applicable federal cost principles.
+- c) Project Narrative.
+A description of the proposed approach to establish an MEP Center.
+The project narrative must also identify tasks, measureable milestones and outcomes in providing manufacturing extension services to primarily small and medium-sized manufacturers separately for each of the five years in the designated State (see Section II.2. of this FFO), sufficient to permit evaluation of the application, in accordance with the Executive Summary and Project Narrative evaluation sub-criteria (see Section V.1.a. of this FFO).
+If relevant, an applicant should provide information that helps the reviewers understand the past experience of the applicant in serving small and mid-sized manufacturers. - d) Qualifications of the Applicant; Key Personnel and Organizational Structure.
+A description of the qualifications and proposed Center operational or management activities of key personnel who will be assigned to work on the proposed project, and a description of program management plans, sufficient to permit evaluation of the application, in accordance with the Qualifications of the Applicant subcriteria (see Sections V.1.a.iv., V.1.b.i. and ii. of this FFO.
+The applicant should include a description of its proposed performance of the MEP Core Management and Oversight Functions as described in Section III.3.a. of this FFO.
+The applicant should also provide a description of the proposed MEP Center Oversight Board, including a listing of the members or intended members and a discussion of the governing documents (e.g., bylaws, policies or procedures and conflict of interest policies) with enough information for NIST to determine whether the proposed Oversight Board meets the requirements of Section III.3.b. of this FFO.
+If an applicant's oversight board does not currently meet the requirements set forth in Section III.3.b. of this FFO or is not expected to continue to meet these requirements at the time of the MEP award, the applicant must provide a plan to bring its oversight board into compliance with Section III.3.b. of the FFO by no later than 12 months following the issuance of the MEP award (expected to be made in January 2016). - e) Budget Tables and Budget Narratives.
+In addition to the two SF-424A forms (see Sections IV.2.a.(2). and IV.2.a.(9). of this FFO), applicants must provide a detailed budget table and budget narrative for year one (1) of the project, fully explaining and justifying all proposed project funding (both revenue and expenses) in accordance with applicable federal cost principles.
 Applicants must also provide a budget table for years two (2) through five (5) of the project; however, a budget narrative for these years is not required as part of an application.

 In the budget narrative, the recipient should provide adequate information to support the costs identified in each category of the budget table.
 For example, providing the annual salary and the percentage of time dedicated to the project by personnel to demonstrate the total cost of that individual; providing the airfare, lodging, per diem, number of days and number of travelers for each proposed trip; and identifying anticipated subaward/contract amounts, the subawardees/contractors, if known at the time of application, and a detailed description of the purpose of each subaward/contract.
-Applicants must also include travel and related expenses for the required MEP kick-off conference and meetings described in Sections II.5. and II.6 of this FFO in the budget tables and budget narratives.
-A suggested budget table and narrative template are available on the MEP website, http://www.nist.gov/mep/ffo_state-competitions.cfm.
+Applicants must also include staff, travel and related expenses for the required MEP kick-off conference and meetings described in Sections II.5. and II.6. of this FFO in the budget tables and budget narratives.
+A suggested budget table and budget narrative template are available on the MEP website, http://nist.gov/mep/ffo-state-competitions-02.cfm.